ldci/OpenCV3-red/README.md

 ###You must use 32-bit version of dynamically linked libraries (see /DDLs directory).

+### NEW JANUARY 3 2017
+Documentation updated
+DLLs added for Windows users

 ### NEW DECEMBER 31 2016
 Red-GUI samples udpdated